David Braine (athletic director): Early life and education

 David Braine is a native of Grove City, Pennsylvania.
-He earned a Master's of arts and teaching from the University of North Carolina in 1966.
-Braine also played football for the Tar Heels during 1962–1964 seasons as place kicker and defensive back.
+He earned a Master's of Arts and Teaching in 1966 from the University of North Carolina.
+Braine played football for Tar Heels during the 1962–1964 seasons as a placekicker and defensive back.

 Career

-Braine is noted for serving as athletic director for both Georgia Tech and Virginia Tech.
-However, Braine's administrative career also included two years as athletics director at Marshall University and assistant positions at Fresno State and Virginia.
+Braine is noted for serving as an athletic director for both Georgia Tech and Virginia Tech.
+However, Braine's administrative career included two years as athletics director at Marshall University and assistant positions at Fresno State and Virginia.
 Braine previously spent two years at Georgia Tech as an assistant football coach under Pepper Rodgers, and he also coached at Virginia, Richmond and Virginia Military Institute.

 Virginia Tech

-When Braine became athletic director of Virginia Tech in 1988, he inherited a program that was plagued with financial, academic, and NCAA compliance problems.
-However, Virginia Tech made progress both on and off the playing field during this time frame.
+When Braine became the athletic director of Virginia Tech in 1988, he inherited a program that was plagued with financial, academic, and NCAA compliance problems.
+However, Virginia Tech made progress on and off the playing field during this time frame.
 Braine emphasized improving the quality of student life through increased academic advisement and by implementing a code of conduct for student-athletes.
-Virginia Tech's graduation rate for student-athletes increased to 70 percent, which was 12 percent above the national average for Division I schools.
+Virginia Tech's graduation rate for student-athletes increased to 70 percent, which was 12% above the national average for Division I schools.
 Braine also directed an expansion of women's athletics that made Virginia Tech compliant with federal gender-equity rules by implementing new women's sports programs, such as soccer, lacrosse, and softball.
 During Braine's tenure, Virginia Tech won an NIT Championship in basketball and nine Atlantic 10 Conference titles in other sports.
 Braine also oversaw significant improvement in Virginia Tech's athletics facilities.

-Braine helped rebuild Virginia Tech football program by securing ties with the Big East Conference and by supporting Virginia Tech's football coach Frank Beamer following a 2-8-1 football season in 1992.
-Braine lead the Hokies to back-to-back berths in the Sugar Bowl and Orange Bowl.
-During the past two decades, Virginia Tech football program has been successful with Beamer as head football coach as measured by the number of winning seasons and bowl appearances.
-For his contributions in Blacksburg, he was enshrined in the Virginia Tech Sports Hall of Fame.
+Braine helped rebuild Virginia Tech football program by securing ties with the Big East Conference and by supporting Virginia Tech's football coach Frank Beamer, following a 2-8-1 football season in 1992.
+Braine led the Hokies to back-to-back berths in the Sugar Bowl and Orange Bowl.
+During the past two decades, the Virginia Tech football program has been successful with Beamer as head football coach as measured by the number of winning seasons and bowl appearances.
+David Braine played a key role in making the Hokies' members of the Atlantic Coast Conference.
+He was enshrined in the Virginia Tech Sports Hall of Fame for his contributions in Blacksburg.